deephaven/examples/NoodlePug/README.md

 ```

-Navigate to [http://localhost:10000/ide/](http://localhost:10000/ide/) to see the Deephaven IDE.
+Navigate to [http://localhost:10000/ide/](http://localhost:10000/ide/), then use the script below to open some tables in the Deephaven IDE.

-Open some tables:

 ```python
 from deephaven.TableTools import readCsv